-Please identify the main form(s) of evidence that has/have been used to make this assessment.
+Please identify the main form(s) of evidence that has/have been used to make this assessment. >>> the Awareness have been informed and educated.

 VI.
 Mainstreaming Migratory Species in Other Sectors and Processes

 (SPMS Target 2: Multiple values of migratory species and their habitats have been integrated into international, national and local development and poverty reduction strategies and planning processes, including on livelihoods, and are being incorporated into national accounting, as appropriate, and reporting systems.)